p2panda/handbook/website/docs/learn/entries.md

 :::

 Bamboo allows us to create multiple logs per Author, we just need to give it a unique **Log Id** which is a number starting at `0`.
-Through this we can identify which Entries belongs to which Log as they keep it as the `log_id`.
+Through this we can identify which Entries belong to which Log as they keep it as the `log_id`.
 Together with the Backlinks we can make sure that they also really stay inside the claimed Log.

 <ImageFrame
   title="Multiple logs"
   url={require('./assets/multiple-logs.png')}
 />

-To check that everything fits together we verify for each incoming Entry that the `author` and `log_id` is the same across the whole Log.
+To check that everything fits together we verify for each incoming Entry that the `author` and `log_id` are the same across the whole Log.
 Every Log can only be maintained by one single Author.
 This is also the reason why we call Bamboo a _Single Writer_ Append-Only Log.

 :::note Single Writer vs. Multi Writer